-15 Through Him therefore, at all times, let us offer up a sacrifice of praise to God2-the fruit of lips that identify with His name.
-16 (But don't forget to do good and to share, for with such sacrifices God is pleased.)
+15 Through Him therefore, at all times, let us offer up a sacrifice of praise to God1 the fruit of lips that identify with His name.
+16 (But do not forget to do good and to share, for with such sacrifices God is pleased.)